synnack/sogosync/README.md

 Description
 -----------
-sogosync is z-push (svn upstream) with caldav and cardav backend.
+sogosync is Z-Push - Open Source ActiveSync (svn upstream) with caldav and cardav backend.

 Features
 --------